On Threefolds Isogenous to a Product of Curves: Combinatorics, Bounds and the Algorithm

-Running our MAGMA script in the absolutely faithful case for $\chi=-1$ and for all $\texttt{n} \leq 769$.
-For the exceptional group orders (cf. Remark \ref{except}) the output of Step 3 is empty and we obtain the following classification theorem.
+\begin{proof}[Proof of Theorem \ref{thm51}] We run our MAGMA implementation in the absolutely faithful case for $\chi=-1$ and for all $\texttt{n} \leq \lfloor 168 \sqrt{21} \rfloor =769$.
+The theorem follows since for each exceptional group order the output of Step 3 is empty. \end{proof}